The Rains of Castamere: Writing

-"The Rains of Castamere" was written by executive producers David Benioff and D. B. Weiss, based on George R. R. Martin's original work from his novel A Storm of Swords.
-The episode adapts content from chapters 41 to 43 and 50 to 53 ("Bran III", "Jon V", "Daenerys IV", "Catelyn VI", "Arya X", "Catelyn VII", and "Arya XI").
+"The Rains of Castamere" was written by series creators and executive producers David Benioff and D. B. Weiss.
+The episode adapts material from chapters 41 to 43, 48, and 50 to 53 (Bran III, Jon V, Daenerys IV, Arya IX, Catelyn VI, Arya X, Catelyn VII, and Arya XI) from George R. R. Martin's novel A Storm of Swords.

 The episode includes one of the most important plot turns of the series: the betrayal and assassination of the Stark forces during a marriage ceremony in what came to be known as "The Red Wedding".
 The event culminates in Roose Bolton delivering Jaime Lannister's message from "The Bear and the Maiden Fair", before killing Robb.
 This tragic turn of events had a profound impact on Benioff and Weiss in their first read of the novels and it was the scene that convinced them to attempt to obtain the rights for a television series.

 The Red Wedding was inspired by the Black Dinner that took place in 1440 at Edinburgh Castle.

 George R. R. Martin conceived the Red Wedding during the earliest stages of the planning of his saga, when he was envisioning a trilogy with the Red Wedding as one of the climactic events at the end of the first of the three books.
 Martin was particularly inspired by two events in Scottish history.
 One of them was the 15th century historical event known as the "Black Dinner", where King James II of Scotland invited the chieftains of the powerful Clan Douglas to a feast at Edinburgh Castle.
 A black bull's head, the symbol of death, was served as the last course of the dinner while a single drum was playing in the background, and the Douglases were murdered.
-Another event from which the author drew inspiration was the 1692 Massacre of Glencoe, where Clan MacDonald hosted the Campbell Clan who killed thirty-eight of their hosts overnight.
+Another event from which the author drew inspiration was the 1692 Massacre of Glencoe, where Clan MacDonald hosted the Campbell Clan, who killed thirty-eight of their hosts overnight.

 Martin has said the Red Wedding was the hardest thing he has ever written.
-He explained that he always tries to put himself in the skin of his characters when writing from their perspective, and develops bonds with them.
+He explained that he always tries to envision himself within his characters when writing from their perspective, and develops bonds with them.
 He even felt attached to the minor characters killed during the massacre.
 It was so painful for him that he skipped the chapter and continued writing, and only when the rest of the book was finished, he "forced himself" to come back to the dreaded scene.
 In 2012, at ComicCon he even joked that "he will visit a country with no television when the episode goes on air".

-Martin also said he killed off Robb because he believed the audience would assume that the story was about Ned Stark's heir avenging his death and wished to keep them guessing.
+Martin also said he killed off Robb because he believed the audience would assume that the story was about Ned Stark's heir avenging his death, and wished to keep them guessing.
 Richard Madden suggested Talisa — whose counterpart Jeyne Westerling was not killed in the books — died so Robb's heir could not avenge his death.